AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Conclusion

 The qualitative and quantitative results demonstrate that our method provides accurate target state information for view visualization.
-Whether the view is focused on specific structures or not, our method effectively supports view navigation.
-Additionally, when movement simulation test from the start point to the target state, the intermediate images stably show the target state well, proving that our method functions well as a state estimator.
+Whether the view focuses on specific structures or undefined regions, our method effectively supports view navigation.
+In particular, the human-in-the-loop validation emphasizes the feasibility of the proposed method in realistic scenarios.
+Although a gap between the real CARTO dataset and the EM sensor introduces some error, the overall results confirm the effectiveness and robustness of our method.

+The human-in-the-loop validation demonstrates that our method can seamlessly integrate into real surgical procedures.
+To further enhance human-machine interaction, a speech or gesture recognition module can be incorporated, allowing for more intuitive control.
+Users can select from one of six representative views displayed on the interface panel, with view status updates provided at 50 [fps], matching the inference time of the method.
+The control panel displays real-time joint state information for four DoF and offers step-by-step guidance for adjusting each DoF.
+The system operates continuously until the user issues an end command.

-For future work, we plan to validate our system performance in a beating heart phantom.
+For future work, we plan to validate our system's performance using a beating heart phantom.
 We believe that our method will simplify ICE manipulation for clinicians and enhance the overall workflow of the procedure.